Use Cases

 The Positioning That Doesn't Reach Buyers

 Messaging is built but sales isn't using it.
 AI agents surface competitors first.
-The problem isn't the positioning — it's the distribution architecture.
+The problem isn't the positioning.
+It's the distribution architecture.

 The ABM Program That Isn't Account-Based